Gottox/sqsh-tools/README.md

 * Stack located structures
 * usable in multithreaded applications

-## organisation of source

-* *src/primitive*: basic building blocks like buffer management or reference counting
-* *src/mapper*: implementations that load segments of squashfs file into memory.
-Most notably the mmap management happens here.
-* *src/data*: The actual model of a squashfs archive.
-* *src/context*: Implements the high level logic on how to retrieve informations from the squashfs archive
-* *src/iterator*: Implementations of squashfs structures that are read linear.
-* *src/table*: Implementation of squashfs structures that can be accessed by an index.
-* *src/compression*: Gluecode for the different compression algorithms.

-The user is supposed to interact with structures of *src/context* and *src/iterator* modules.

 ## License

 The library is licensed under Simplified BSD License (BSD-2-Clause).
 The one